Chardelyce/MATLAB-PAC/README.md

 - Download the pacman.m file
 Use wasd + enter to move

+N are the ghosts
+while 0 are the super pellets

 🛠️ Todo
 Add more levels / different maze generations